swapnil-saha/swapnil-saha.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-Hi, I am Swapnil Saha, a third-year graduate student at ECE, Rutgers University.
+Hi, I am Swapnil Saha, a third-year graduate student at the ECE department and graduate research assistant at WINLAB, Rutgers, The State University of New Jersey.
-The website is currently undergoing.
-I will post my update soon.
+The website is currently under construction.
+Updates will be posted soon.